Pentland to Portobello Feasability Study

 • Determine how it would link up with existing active travel routes to fit with the citywide network.
 This will involve working with the local authority, SPOKES and other active travel organisations.
 This will include additional signage for the network and ensuring the points of interest along the route link with the different neighbourhoods.
 It will also establish how it links with safer routes to schools.

 • Identify options for dealing with the connections with infrastructure and who needs to be involved and the process and timescales.
-Provide design solutions to the crossing of main infrastructure.

 • Determine the benefits to wildlife through green networks by providing an ecology report.